Trump Says He's Concerned About Corruption, But Advocates Say His Record Is Weak

 President Trump says his request for Ukraine to investigate former Vice President Joe Biden was driven by his concerns about corruption.

-"This is not about politics, this is about corruption," said Trump last week.
+"This is not about politics, this is about corruption," Trump said last week.
 "If you look and you read our Constitution and many other things, I have an obligation to look at corruption."

-But anti-corruption advocates say that his administration's record of fighting corruption is weak and not in line with Trump's rhetoric.
+But anti-corruption advocates say his administration's record of fighting corruption is weak and not in line with Trump's rhetoric.

 "That just doesn't comport with anything that's gone before in his administration," said Alexandra Wrage, president of TRACE, an anti-bribery business association.
-"To claim that this is springing from some heartfelt concern about international corruption just doesn't doesn't hold water."
+"To claim that this is springing from some heartfelt concern about international corruption just doesn't hold water."

 One of Trump's very first actions as president was to sign a law that rescinded a Securities and Exchange Commission regulation that would have required oil and gas companies listed on U.S. stock exchanges to disclose any payments they made to governments around the world.
 Supporters of the regulation say it was aimed at deterring bribery.

-Oil companies and Republican critics said that the rule would have placed undue burdens on small businesses and hurt American jobs.
+Oil companies and Republican critics said the rule would have placed undue burdens on small businesses and hurt American jobs.

-After that rule was rescinded, the Trump administration then pulled the U.S. out of an international effort to set a global standard for transparent management of oil and gas resources, known as the Extractive Industries Transparency Initiative (EITI).
+After that rule was rescinded, the Trump administration then pulled the U.S. out of an international effort to set a global standard for transparent management of oil and gas resources known as the Extractive Industries Transparency Initiative (EITI).

 Bribery and corrupt practices have been a particular concern for oil, gas and mining companies, many of which operate in countries where the rule of law is weaker.